Keyfactor/hp-ilo-orchestrator/docsource/hpilo.md

 	  - **Note:** iLO will reboot after the certificate is installed.
 	- **IncludeIP** If set to true, iLO will automatically add its IPv4/IPv6 addresses as SANs.
 The CN is added as a SAN automatically.
 - **iLOLDevID**
   802.1X Certificate reenrollment.
-The CSR produced by HPiLO will utilize ECC 384 based key.
+The CSR produced by HPiLO will utilize an ECC 384 based key.
 Please setup an appropriate template and make sure your CA supports this algorithm.
 	- **Alias:** `1/iLOLDevID`
 	- **IncludeIP** `false`
 	- **Subject String Format:**